Yashpurbhe123/RealityCheck.AI/README.md

 ---

-## 🙌 Hackathon Note ⚡

-👉 *Only if all the above submissions pass, evaluators will review your GitHub repository, focusing on technical implementation, coding quality, and Google Cloud AI integration.*

-💯 That’s why our **README is crafted to perfection** 🏆 – showcasing:
-- ✅ Clear problem statement & solution
-- ✅ Flow & architecture (with diagrams)
-- ✅ Detailed USP, features, and impact
-- ✅ Strong Google Cloud AI integration

----

-## 🚀 Conclusion

-**RealityCheck AI** is not just a fact-checker…
-It is a **digital truth agent** 🕵️‍♂️ that:
-- Detects misinformation ⚡
-- Explains it clearly 📢
-- Educates users for the future 📚

 💡 Our vision → **An informed digital society, resilient against fake news.**

 🔥 **RealityCheck AI – Truth, in Real Time.**